Birthstones by Month – What are Birthstones?

 What is the 2 most expensive birthstone?

-The two most expensive birthstones are typically considered to be diamond (April) and emerald (May), due to their exceptional quality and rarity.
+The two most expensive birthstones usually considered the diamond (April) and the emerald (May), because of their exceptional quality and as for scarcity.

 Which is the luckiest birthstone?

-Perceptions of “luck” can be quite subjective and often depend on cultural beliefs.
-However, some believe that birthstones corresponding to one’s birth month bring the most luck as they are said to align with the wearer’s life force.
+Perceptions of “luck” can be quite subjective and often rest upon cultural beliefs.
+Yet, some believe that birthstones corresponding to the birth month bring the most luck as it is said to align with the chakra or the life force of the wearer.

 What is the weakest birthstone?